 “A significant number of reefer containers are emptied in Djibouti and Addis Ababa for local consumption.
 However, many of those containers cannot find the matching with Ethiopian perishable produce before travelling back to the Port of Djibouti for onward shipping,” he said.

-While challenges differ for countries, Visser urges countries to focus on building consolidation centres, rail infrastructure and cross docking stations.
+While challenges differ for countries, Visser urges countries to focus on building consolidation centres, rail infrastructure and cross-docking stations.

 While laying out the ideal logistics plan for African perishables, he said, “The farms want the reefer to be loaded at the farm gate, which is not a cheap solution from a logistics perspective.
-Because they normally need to be trucked in and truck out.
-If there is a railway, there should be a consolidation centre where all the fruits and vegetables from the region can be refrigerated until loaded on the reefer container, which then will be put on the train to the port.
+Because they normally need to be trucked in and trucked out.
+If there is a railway, there should be a consolidation centre where all the fruits and vegetables from the region can be refrigerated until loaded on the reefer container, which will then be put on the train to the port.
 But some countries don't have railways.
 Some countries have production centres of different types of goods in different areas, which means that you have to multiply the number of consolidation centres.”

-Some countries do have consolidation centres and railroads, but don't have the receiving capacity at the end of the railroad at the port.
+Some countries do have consolidation centres and railroads but don't have the receiving capacity at the end of the railroad at the port.
 And that's the case with Djibouti, according to Visser.

 “Port congestion, outdated systems, bureaucracy, all lead to delays, inefficiencies and waste in the movement of produce to export markets.”